Netflix/security_monkey/docs/quickstart1.rst

 Netflix monitors dozens AWS accounts easily on a single m3.large instance.
 For this guide, we will launch a m1.small.

 In the console, start the process to launch a new Ubuntu instance.
-The screenshot above shows EC2 classic, but you can also launch this in external VPC.:
+The screenshot below shows EC2 classic, but you can also launch this in external VPC.:

 .. image:: images/resized_ubuntu.png